Ellotron/doom-boardgame-campaigns/operation-resurgence/mission-1-containment/README.md

 Place two Imps in any location in the room.

 ## 5. Armoury

+Close the door.
+Place the static rifle, grenade and med pack.
+The Marine player can choose to swap a weapon for the static rifle.
+The demon player can now choose whether or not the armoury door opens when a player attempts to use it.
+If not it still costs a movement point.

-> The Armoury is a dead end apart from a smallish service duct funelling in the sound of a faulty air circulator.
+> The Armoury is a dead end apart from a smallish service duct funnelling in the sound of a faulty air circulator.
 Along the walls are rows of empty gun racks.
-Either this facility is severely understocked or somebody went full rambo in here.
+Either this facility is severely under-stocked or somebody went full Rambo in here.
 A med pack a pack of grenades and a solitary static rifle remain.
 The door let's out a worrying groan as it shuts behind you but more worrying is that "faulty fan" noise seems to be getting closer.

-Close the door.
-The demon player can now choose whether or not the armoury door opens when a player attempts to use it.
-If not it still costs a movement point.
+## 6. Service Ducts

+> The duct crackles with electricity.
+Clearly the backup power system was installed hastily and against UAC procedures.
+Whilst the flashes occasionally light the way one wrong move is going to result in a nasty jolt.
+Whats more you start to think you're not the only one in here...

+Once per marine and per entry to the ducts the demon player decides if and when the following happen:

+- Two Imps appear in the ducts
+- The Marine player becomes stunned by electric